TjarkHarder/fisher-lss/README.md

 ## Compile

-For anyone interested enough in using this code, the 'example.c' file in the '/example' directory shows the basic usage in order to produce the results in my master's thesis.

-For this, one may use the provided Makefile to create a static library and compile the example by running

-- make all

-If one only wishes to create the library, or only the example, run
+In order to compile the code into a static library, one may use the command

 - make fisher-lss

+To showcase the basic useage of the library, the 'example.c' file in the '/example' directory shows the majority of the functions needed to produce the (numerical) results in my master's thesis.
+TO compile the example, one may simply call

 - make example

+or also

+- make all

-In order to undo the previous step, simply run
+if one wishes to compile the example automatically after the library.
+In order to undo previous make calls, one can simply do so by calling

 - make clean